buildbot/buildbot/master/docs/manual/configuration/workers-openstack.rst

     A password for the worker to login to the master with.

 ``flavor``
-    The flavor ID to use for the instance.
+    A string containing the flavor name or UUID to use for the instance.

 ``image``
     A string containing the image UUID to use for the instance.